dwrobel/flatcam/README.md

 =================================================

+8.09.2019

+- added some documentation strings for methods in FlatCAMApp.App class

 7.09.2019

 - added a method to gracefully exit from threaded tasks and implemented it for the NCC Tool and for the Paint Tool